dkohlbre/uarch-evaluation-best-practice/README.md

 This is intended to be a community-run set of guidelines for:
  - Evaluation of microarchitectural attacks
  - Evaluation of microarchitectural defenses
- - Guidelines for ensuring reproducability of the above
+ - Guidelines for ensuring reproducibility of the above

 Our process is inspired by the excellent [SIGPLAN](https://raw.githubusercontent.com/SIGPLAN/empirical-evaluation/master/checklist/checklist.pdf) guidelines, which we intend to extend with microarchitecture-specific guidelines.